 Presented by acclaimed nationally-recognized speaker, Monica Cooke, BSN, MA, RNC, CPHQ, CPHRM, DFASHRM, this class allows you to learn at your own pace, with new, enhanced content and extensive enrichment resources.
-The target audience is ED providers, nurses, technicians, Managers and Directors.
-Our ED Workplace Violence class is recommended for ALL ED NURSES and ED Physicians.
+The target audience is ED nurses, Managers and Directors.
+Our ED Workplace Violence class is recommended for ALL ED NURSES.

 Today’s ED Nurse serves a critical role in the Emergency Department.
 This important course teaches those critical ED Behavioral Health patient management and violence prevention skills that can improve everyone’s safety in a hectic and demanding environment.
 This ED Workplace Violence Course is great for new nurses, and an excellent refresher for experienced ED nurses.

 ED Workplace Violence Class Highlights:

 - Clinically-Focused ED Scenarios for Maximum Impact

 - Reinforcement of Key Concepts to Promote Retention

 - Short Modules Will Fit Any Schedule